 The current rate of UK corporation tax payable on taxable profits is 19 per cent.
+This will rise to 25 per cent for the financial year beginning 1 April 2023.

 Tonnage tax

 39 Is there an optional tonnage tax exempting vessel owners from tax on income?